Reform Judaism: Beginnings

 While Orthodox protests to Jacobson's initiatives had been scant, dozens of rabbis throughout Europe united to ban the Hamburg Temple.
-The Temple's leaders cited canonical sources to argue in favor of their reforms, but their argumentation did not resolve the intense controversy the Hamburg disputes generated.
-The Temple garnered some support, most notably in Aaron Chorin of Arad, a prominent but controversial rabbi and an open supporter of the Haskalah, the European Jewish enlightenment movement.
-Chorin, however, would later publicly retract his enthusiastic support under pressure, stating that he had been unaware of the removal of key prayers from the liturgy, and maintaining his belief in the traditional Jewish doctrine of the personal Messiah and the restoration of the Temple and its sacrifices.
+The Hamburg reformers, still attempting to play within the limits of rabbinic tradition, cited canonical sources in defence of their actions; they had the grudging support of one liberal-minded rabbi, Aaron Chorin of Arad, though even he never acceded to the removal of prayers for the sacrifices.

 The massive Orthodox reaction halted the advance of early Reform, confining it to the port city for the next twenty years.
-As acculturation spread throughout Central Europe, synchronized with the breakdown of traditional society and growing religious laxity, many synagogues introduced aesthetic modifications, such as replacing largely Yiddish Talmudic discources with edifying sermons in the vernacular, and promoting an atmosphere more akin to church services.
-Yet these changes and others, including the promotion of secular higher education for rabbis, still generated controversy, and remained largely inconsistent and lacking in coherent ideology.
+As acculturation and resulting religious apathy spread, many synagogues introduced mild aesthetic changes, such as vernacular sermons or somber conduct, yet these were carefully crafted to assuage conservative elements (though the staunchly Orthodox opposed them anyhow; secular education for rabbis, for example, was much resisted).
 One of the first to adopt such modifications was Hamburg's own Orthodox community, under the newly appointed modern Rabbi Isaac Bernays.
-The less strict but traditional Isaac Noah Mannheimer of the Vienna Stadttempel and Michael Sachs in Prague, set the pace for most of Europe.
+The less strict but still traditional Isaac Noah Mannheimer of the Vienna Stadttempel and Michael Sachs in Prague, set the pace for most of Central and Western Europe.
 They significantly altered custom, but wholly avoided dogmatic issues or overt injury to Jewish Law.

 An isolated, yet much more radical step in the same direction as Hamburg's, was taken across the ocean in 1824.
 The younger congregants in the Charleston synagogue "Beth Elohim" were disgruntled by present conditions and demanded change.
 Led by Isaac Harby and other associates, they formed their own prayer group, "The Reformed Society of Israelites".
 Apart from strictly aesthetic matters, like having sermons and synagogue affairs delivered in English, rather than Middle Spanish (as was customary among Western Sephardim), they had almost their entire liturgy solely in the vernacular, in a far greater proportion compared to the Hamburg rite.
 And chiefly, they felt little attachment to the traditional Messianic doctrine and possessed a clearly heterodox religious understanding.
 In their new prayerbook, authors Harby, Abram Moïse and David Nunes Carvalho unequivocally excised pleas for the restoration of the Jerusalem Temple; during his inaugural address on 21 November 1825, Harby stated their native country was their only Zion, not "some stony desert", and described the rabbis of old as "Fabulists and Sophists...
 Who tortured the plainest precepts of the Law into monstrous and unexpected inferences".
 The Society was short-lived, and they merged back into Beth Elohim in 1833.
 As in Germany, the reformers were laymen, operating in a country with little rabbinic presence.